Milo-Goodfellow-Work/anneal/README.md

 *   `POST /submit`: Submit a new job (`{"prompt": "..."}`).
 *   `GET /status/<job_id>`: Check job progress.
 *   `GET /files/<job_id>/download`: Download all artifacts (C code, Lean spec, Proofs) as a ZIP.

+In addition to this README, further documentation inline in Python files.